 In addition, the Audit and Supervisory Committee assesses its own effectiveness.
-Activities of the Audit and Supervisory Committee for fiscal year 2017 were discussed at the Audit and Supervisory Committee.
+Activities of the Audit and Supervisory Committee are discussed at the Audit and Supervisory Committee.
 After conducting assessment, it was agreed that the Audit and Supervisory Committee of the Company ensures effectiveness.